aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

                     new Person("Jane", 45),
                     new Person("Alice", 38));

-    // Create a List of Lists, containing both of our Person lists above List<List<Person>> listOfPersonLists = Arrays.asList(personList1, personList2);
+    // Create a list of lists, containing both of our Person lists above List<List<Person>> listOfPersonLists = Arrays.asList(personList1, personList2);

     // flatMap: flatten the list of person lists